 Customers need to create an account and log in before using the application.
 They should also be able to pay online and select which stores they prefer.

-Drivers need to use the application to receive customer orders, find delivery routes, and contact the customer.
+Drivers need to use the application to receive customer orders, find delivery routes and contact the customer.

-The application asks for the customer location to give options of the closest stores.
+The application asks for the customer location to give options to the closest stores.
 This also allows the application to notify the nearest delivery driver to purchase the groceries.

 Authorized members from GoGoGrocery and OpenXcell can access the system to operate and maintain the application.